Skip to content

 This plan also fails when someone saves the money but doesn’t protect it.
 A savings account that’s easy to dip into for non-emergencies will gradually empty between paychecks.
 The separate account with automatic transfers matters precisely because it creates structural protection, not just good intentions.

 High-interest debt is another complicating factor.
-If you’re carrying credit card balances at 20 to 29 percent interest, every dollar sitting in savings is technically losing money relative to paying down that debt.
-The conventional answer is that a small cash buffer is still worth having even with high-interest debt, because it prevents new debt when emergencies hit.
-But if your debt carries interest above 20 percent, aggressively paying it down while saving a modest buffer simultaneously may be the more practical path.
+Specifically, if you’re carrying credit card balances at 20 to 29 percent interest, every dollar sitting in savings is technically losing money compared with paying down that debt.
+Nevertheless, the conventional answer is that a small cash buffer is still worth having, even with high-interest debt, because it prevents new debt when emergencies arise.
+However, if your debt carries interest above 20 percent, then aggressively paying it down while maintaining a modest savings buffer simultaneously may be the more practical approach.

-“You need to track every dollar to save effectively”
+Do I need to track every dollar to save $1,000?

 Step 5: Protect the Money Once You Have It